LukeSupan/pong-unity-test/README.md

 Despite being a lot simpler than my first game, I am more proud of this one, where I did everything and I wasn't distracted by school as much.
 Creating the AI took almost all of the time, I made so many small alterations to it while I made other parts of the game.
 I found that making the bones was quick.
 I had a playable version of the local multiplayer within the first few hours of the project.

-The sound in this game was found on Freesound from the user NoiseCollector: pongblipD5.wav by NoiseCollector -- https://freesound.org/s/4385/ -- License: Attribution 3.0
+The sound in this game was found on Freesound by the user NoiseCollector: pongblipD5.wav by NoiseCollector -- https://freesound.org/s/4385/ -- License: Attribution 3.0